 We have exclusively in-licensed two patent families directed to our PRAX-222 program.
 These patent families are owned by RogCon.
 These families disclose and claim certain antisense oligonucleotides targeting SCN2A and methods of use in treating diseases such as epilepsy, including epilepsy having certain SCN2A mutations.
 One family is pending in the United States and the statutory expiration for any patent issuing from this family is August 6, 2039.
 A second family is pending as a PCT, having a 30-month national phase deadline of February 20, 2021.
-The statutory expiration for any patent issuing from this family is August 20, 2039.
+The statutory expiration for any patent issuing from this family expiration for any patent issuing from this family.